 In this paper, we have introduced a new approach to estimating photometric redshift errors using a spectroscopic training set.
-We presented two implementations of the training-set approach, Kd-tree and Nearest Neighbor Error (NNE), and found that NNE is the best error estimator when a representative training set is available.
-Compared to the χ^2 error and the MDE estimators, training-set based error estimators are less sensitive to systematic errors in magnitude error estimates.
-They incorporate both the bias and scatter of the photo-z's, important features given the often substantial biases in photo-z estimates.
-Comparison of NNE and Kd-tree errors with error estimators from the literature shows that these training-set error estimators are in general more accurate and better behaved (in the sense that the error residual distribution is closer to a Gaussian).
+We presented two implementations of the training set approach, Kd-tree and nearest neighbor error (NNE), and found that NNE is the best error estimator when a representative training set is available.
+Compared to the χ^2 error and the MDE estimators, trainingset based error estimators are less sensitive to systematic errors in magnitude error estimates.
+They incorporate both the bias and scatter of the photo-z values, important features given the often substantial biases in photo-z estimators from the literature shows that these training-set error estimators are in general more accurate and better behaved (in the sense that the error residual distribution is closer to a Gaussian).

-Since a fully representative spectroscopic training set is not always available, we explored the impact on these error estimates of non-representative training sets.
+Since a fully representative spectroscopic training set is not always available, we explored the impact on these error estimates of nonrepresentative training sets.
 We found that this does not substantially degrade the accuracy of the training-set error estimates.
-In fact, we showed that even for training sets with very different magnitude and redshift distributions from the photometric sample, the training-set error estimates remain accurate at the 10% level.
+In fact, we showed that, even for training sets with very different magnitude and redshift distributions from the photometric sample, the training-set error estimates remain accurate at the 10% level.

 Finally, we demonstrated that one can cull galaxies with large estimated errors from a sample and thereby significantly improve the overall scatter and bias of the photo-z estimates.
-Because the training-set error estimators are more accurate than other error estimators, and because the photo-z error residuals are nearly Gaussian distributed for these methods, culling objects using NNE or Kd-tree results in greater performance improvement than culling with other error estimators.
+Because the training-set error estimators are more accurate than other error estimators and because the photo-z error residuals are nearly Gaussian-distributed for these methods, culling objects using NNE or Kd-tree results in a greater performance improvement than culling with other error estimators.